ontio/documentation/dev-website-docs/docs-en/docs-kr/Punica/punica.md

 ### Getting Started

-We recommend starting with the [Punica CLI tutorial](http://punica.ont.io/tutorials/How-to-use-Punica-Cli/) to help get you started.
+We recommend starting with the **Punica CLI** to help get you started.
 Once you have installed Punica and get familiar with some of the Punica boxes you can start working on your own smart contract with our [SmartX](https://smartx.ont.io/) tool.
 Please see the additional tutorials for further information.
 <p><br>

 <div align="center">